 They can take up a lot of space

 Biomass boilers aren’t small and additional space is needed to store the fuel.
 So if you’re considering a biomass boiler then you’ll need to ensure that you have plenty of space available.

-Find out more in Biomass Boilers: Pros, Cons & Costs.
+Find out more in Biomass Boilers: Advantages & Disadvantages.

 Best biomass boilers

 If a biomass boiler would make a suitable heating system for your home then there are multiple biomass boiler manufacturers worth comparing.

 The best biomass boilers are manufactured by Viessmann, Froling, Windhager and Grant.